North Adelaide Football Club (1881–1888): Adelaide and Suburban Association Premiers 1885-1886

-SAFA 1887-1888
+SAFA 1887 (Admission as Hotham)

+In 1887 it was reported The opening meeting of the Hotham Football Club was held at the Oxford Hotel, North Adelaide, on March 2, Councillor Cohen in the chair.
+There were between 60 and 70 members present.
+Councillor Cohen was elected patron, and Councillor Downs as president.
+At the meeting it was decided to be represented by a team in the South Australian Football Association this year.
+About 20 new members were proposed.
+Mr. W. J. Hill was elected as secretary, but the positions of captain and vice-captain were left over until the first of the association matches.

+SAFA 1888 (Hotham renames to North Adelaide)

-At a meeting held on 13 March 1888, after adopting a recommendation to merge with the Ariel Club, it was also unanimously agreed by members to also renamed the club from Hotham to North Adelaide for 1888 season.
+At a meeting held on 13 March 1888, after adopting a recommendation to merge with the Ariel Club, it was also unanimously agreed by members to also renamed the club from Hotham to North Adelaide for the 1888 season.
 The club would also add a blue hoop to their red and white guernseys and wear blue and white hose (so as not to clash with the new club Medindie whose colours were also Red and White).
 They were also strengthen by the inclusion of several members of the old 1887 West Adelaide whose colours had also been Red, White and Blue.

 Merger with Adelaide and Resignation from SAFA (1889 - 1894)

-At North Adelaide’s Annual General Meeting on 13 March 1889 it was resolved for officials to have merger discussions with the Medindie Club which had joined the SAFA the previous season.
+At North Adelaide's Annual General Meeting on 13 March 1889 it was resolved for officials to have merger discussions with the Medindie Club which had joined the SAFA the previous season.

 On 22 March 1889 at a special meeting held at the Builders' Exchange, Greeham Street, in adjoining rooms the Adelaide Football Club and Hotham North Adelaide Club both met.
 It was unanimously decided at each meeting that the two clubs should unite as one body.
 The merged club retained the name Adelaide and red and black as its colours.

 The Adelaide Club, which was originally formed as a new Senior Club in the SAFA from a merger of the North Adelaide Juniors and North Park Football Clubs in 1885, would later resign from the SAFA before the commencement of the 1894 Season.